-4) One of the hardest things to undo once the scars of the abuse have faded is to learn to love yourself.
+4. Reclaim your self-esteem.
+This is one of the hardest things to do once the scars of the abuse have faded.
 Abuse -- verbal, emotional, or physical -- slowly erodes your self-worth and self-esteem in ways you may not realize.
 Learn to slowly build your self-esteem back up.
 Make a list of your best attributes (ask a trusted friend or family member to help) and keep it with you at all times.

-9) Write it out.
+9. Write it out.
 Take some time every day to write out your feelings -- the good, the bad, the ugly.
-There are websites where domestic abuse victims can post their stories in order to gain strength and to see that they are not, in fact, alone.
+Consider joining an online community where you can post your story in order to gain strength and to see that they are not, in fact, alone.

 What are some other ideas for recovering from domestic abuse?

 Image via iStock.com/lofilolo